mikepfrank/GLaDOS/src/README.md

 environment.
 These are anticipated to include the following, listed roughly in the intended order of implementation.

 1. **Help** - The "Help" tool simply displays some basic information about how to use GLaDOS (for the A.I.'s benefit).
+(Subcommands also exist to provide more detailed help information.)

 2. **Apps** - The "Apps" tool simply displays the list of all of the available apps and allows the A.I. to select one to launch.